 So, being the both feet kinda guy that I am, a few days later I’m on Amazon.ca, ordering some stuff:

 A couple days later I have the goods, and I’m weighing out beans, and adjusting my La Cimbali Jr. grinder that I had set really fine for espresso’s.
-Had to spin the adjustment a lot of times to get the coarser grind I was after.
-The machine was set to 3.5 – I ended up with a setting of 15 that I find pretty good.
-I tried one grind at 13, and it was took too long to drip through the filter, resulting in a bitter cup.
+The one downside with this grinder is that you need to spin the adjustment a lot of times switch between a fine espresso grind and the coarser grind necessary for pour overs.
+My grinder setting was at 3.5 – I ended up with a setting of 15 that I find pretty good.

 I ended up ordering a scale from 49thcoffee.com (49th Parallel) – the Brewista Smart Scale.
 With this scale, you can set the auto shut-off to 60, 120, or 180 seconds, or you can disable it.
 It has a built in timer, and has 6 different modes, 4 for espresso, and 2 for manual pour.